wp-plugins/subscribe2/ReadMe.txt

 == Frequently Asked Questions ==

-= Which version should I be using, I'm on WordPress x.x.x? = WordPress 2.0.x will be supported until 2010.
-Subscribe2 will remain supported (but not actively developed) until WordPress 2.0.x is no longer supported.
-For WordPress 2.0.x use the Subscribe code from the 2.x stable.

-WordPress 2.1.x and 2.2.x are supported.
-For the latest information visit http://subscribe2.wordpress.com.
-For these versions of WordPress use Subscribe2 code from the 3.x stable.

-Finally, WordPress 2.3 and up are supported.
-Again, for the latest information visit http://subscribe2.wordpress.com.
-For this versions of WordPress use Subscribe2 code from the 4.x stable.

-= How do I upgrade from a previous version? =
-If you are upgrading from any 2.1.x version of subscribe2, please delete both the /subscribe.php and /wp-content/plugins/subscribe2.php files before copying the new files into place.
-Your subscriber list will remain intact, and your options should be preserved.
-Now create a WordPress Page as described above.

-= Why doesn't the form appear in my WordPress page? = This is usually caused by one of two things.
-Firstly, it is possible that the form is there but because you haven't logged out of WordPress yourself you are seeing a message about managing your profile instead.
-Log out of WordPress and it will appear as the subscription form you are probably expecting.

-Secondly, make sure that the token (<!--subscribe2-->) is correctly entered in your page with a blank line above and below.
-The easient way to do this is to deactivate the plugin, visit your WordPress page and view the source.
-The token should be contained in the source code of the page.
-If it is not there you either have not correctly entered the token or you have another plguin that is stripping the token from the page code.

-= Some or all email notifications fail to send, why?  = In the first instance check this with your hosting provider, they have access to your server logs and will be able to tell you where and why emails are being blocked.
+= Some or all email notifications fail to send, why?  = In the first instance ***check this with your hosting provider***, they have access to your server logs and will be able to tell you where and why emails are being blocked.

 Some hosting providers place a restriction on the maximum number of recipients in any one email message.
 For example, the venerable Dreamhost (http://www.dreamhost.com/) does not allow any message to contain more than 30 recipients.